 27. Godley Head Loop Track

-Located just on the outskirts of Christchurch there is a really beautiful coastal track called the Godley Head Loop Track.
+Located just on the outskirts of Christchurch on the way towards Kaikoura there is a really beautiful coastal track called the Godley Head Loop Track.

 Following the coastline, the Godley Head Loop is a 9.3-kilometer (5.8 miles) track that takes around 3 hours to walk.
 Along the way, enjoy views of Lyttelton Harbour, and be sure to keep an eye out for seals, dolphins, and even whales!